Scille/parsec-cloud/docs/rfcs/1007-frozen-users.md

 This way, a user can either be identified by its email or by its parsec ID.

-The body of the `PATCH` response is a JSON structure summarizing the updated information for the selected user:
+The body of the `POST` response is a JSON structure summarizing the updated information for the selected user:

 ```jsonc
 {